guibitt7/guibitt7/README.md

 ###

-<p align="left">I'm a Software Engineering student in my final year of university.</p>
+<p align="left">I'm a Software Engineer at the moment working with Python and RPA</p>

 ###